 Since November 23, 2016, all landlords with rental properties in Wales must be registered, and agents and self-managing landlords must have a licence to let and manage work at rental properties in Wales.

-If you are a tenant and want to check if your landlord and/or agent is complying, you can view the Rent Smart Wales online public register.
+If you are a tenant and want to check if your landlord and / or agent is complying, you can view the Rent Smart Wales online public register (external website).

 Your tenancy agreement should set out your responsibilities as a tenant, and your landlord’s responsibilities.
 Some conditions will vary from one property to the next, but this is a general guide to your rights and obligations as a tenant.